Josephine Nkrumah

-Josephine Nkrumah is a Ghanaian lawyer who currently serves as the chairperson of the National Commission for Civic Education in Ghana.
+Josephine Nkrumah is a Ghanaian lawyer who is a former chairperson of the National Commission for Civic Education in Ghana.

 Education

 Nkrumah has a Bachelor of Arts degree in Law and French from the University of Ghana, Legon.
 She was called to the Ghana Bar in February 1997.
 She also holds a Master's of Law (LLM) Degree from the International Maritime Law Institute (IMO), Malta, specializing in Maritime Law.